etalab/sill-contents/README.md

 adding wikidata additional information when available.

-# Generate the binary file

-Assuming GraalVM is installed:

-    clj -A:native-image

 # Contribute

-The development of this repository happens on [the SourceHut repository](https://git.sr.ht/~etalab/sill-data).
+The development of this repository happens on [the SourceHut repository](https://git.sr.ht/~etalab/sill-consolidate-data).
 The code is also published on [GitHub](https://github.com/etalab/sill-data) to reach more developers.

 Your help is welcome.
 You can contribute with bug reports, patches,